MACD vs. RSI – Which Indicator Gives Better Trading Results?

 MACD vs. RSI

-RSI has slightly better performance than MACD.
-If we test major currency pairs where entry position is generated by MACD or RSI and set 1 Daily ATR stop loss and 1 Daily ATR target price as an exit strategy, we can see that in 52% of cases, MACD is profitable, and in 52.8% RSI is profitable.
-We didn’t calculate the spread in the test, and we used the last 20 years’ data.
+RSI has a slightly better performance than MACD.
+Suppose we test major currency pairs where the entry position is generated by MACD or RSI and set 1 Daily ATR stop loss and 1 Daily ATR target price as an exit strategy.
+In that case, we can see that in 52% of cases, MACD is profitable, and in 52.8%, RSI is profitable.
+We didn’t calculate the spread in the test and used the last 20 years’ data.

 MACD rule:

-BUY: Buy if MACD lines make crossover AND price is above histogram, stop 1 Daily ATR, target 1 DailyATR
+BUY: Buy if MACD lines make a crossover AND the price is above histogram, stop 1 Daily ATR, target 1 DailyATR

-SELL: Sell if MACD lines make crossover AND price is below the histogram, stop 1 Daily ATR, target 1 DailyATR
+SELL: Sell if MACD lines make a crossover AND the price is below the histogram, stop 1 Daily ATR, target 1 DailyATR

 RSI rule: